A-Strydom/cyberpunk-2048/README.md

 ## 🎲 Cheat Codes

-Activate special abilities by entering cheat codes:
+Activate special abilities by entering cheat codes in the cheat menu:

-- **NETRUNNER**: Enter this code (case-insensitive) in the cheat menu to activate cheat mode
+- **NETRUNNER**: Enter this code (case-insensitive) to activate cheat mode
   - Once activated, click or tap any tile to double its value
   - Perfect for testing strategies or reaching higher scores
   - Cheat mode resets when you restart the game

+- **FLATLINE**: Enter this code to activate the flatline cheat
+  - A red "FLATLINE" button will appear in the cheat menu
+  - Click the button to immediately end the game (trigger game over)
+  - Useful for testing the game over screen or ending a game quickly

-Access the cheat menu from the main menu (☰) → **↯ CHEAT**.
+Access the cheat menu from the main menu (☰) → **⌨️ CHEAT**.

 ## 🤖 Autodrive Mode